julio-cfa/julio-cfa.github.io/blog/write-ups/machines-devvortex.md

 Nmap done: 1 IP address (1 host up) scanned in 35.02 seconds
 ```

-<p>We can then run Nmap with scripts to get banner, service version, etc.</p>
+<p>There are only two open ports: 22 and 80.
+We can then run Nmap with some flags to get service banner, service version, etc.</p>

 ```bash
 sudo nmap -sC -sV -p 22,80 -Pn --open 10.10.11.242